 Due to growing acceptance, an increasing number of new Alternative Intersections and Interchanges (AIIs) are being built in the United States.
 AII designs may involve reversing traffic lanes from their traditional directions, which could introduce confusion and create safety issues for pedestrians and bicyclists.
 In some cases, pedestrian paths and bicycle facilities cross through islands or take different routes than expected.
 Little information existed on how to quantitively identify and remediate these challenges.

 Kittelson partnered with the Institute for Transportation Research and Education to lead research into the development of a guide for transportation practitioners to improve and integrate non-motorized user safety considerations at alternative intersections and interchanges through planning, design, and operational treatments.
-This included developing a quantitative planning-level alternatives analysis for non-motorized users.
-This analysis can be used on all intersection types including non-alternative intersections.
+This included developing a quantitative planning-level alternatives analysis for non-motorized users that can be used on all intersection types.

 NCHRP 07-25: Pedestrian and Bicycle Safety at Alternative Intersections and Interchanges